 So, instead of thinking about the distance from the screen to the sofa, consider the size you’ll need to fill your space.
 4K and 8K resolutions are usually good with the eyes as well and when you use them for VR games, it feels much more realistic which is an interesting thing.

-Smart TVs are the new norm and majority of the TVs being released in recent times are all smart TVs with internet access and can also be integrated into virtual home assistant technologies like Google Home or Amazon Alexa.
+Smart TVs are the new norm and the majority of the TVs being released in recent times are all smart TVs with internet access and can also be integrated into virtual home assistant technologies like Google Home or Amazon Alexa.

 But if you’re planning to purchase a smart TV, then there are some really important things you need to consider all which can help guide your purchase decision: